-Our take on Coinbase
+Our Take On Coinbase

-- Coinbase Pro for advanced trading
+- Shared balance for basic or advanced trading

 - Limited staking options

 |Trading Fees||$0.99 up to $2.99 (up to $75 trades), variable above $75 + spread, 0.4% maker and 0.6% taker fees on Coinbase Advanced|

 |Borrowing||Bitcoin-backed loans of up to $1 million|

 |Coinbase App||Android, iOS, web app|

 |Insurance||Crime insurance, pass-through FDIC insurance on cash deposits|

 Coinbase is a publicly-traded crypto exchange headquartered in San Francisco, CA. The Coinbase exchange dates back to 2012, three years before Ethereum hit the crypto scene, making Coinbase one of the most-established crypto exchanges out there.
 Today, Coinbase boasts over 110 million users worldwide, making it the largest US-based crypto exchange and second only to Binance worldwide when measured by trading volume.